 - Reducing brake pressure when tire lock-up or skidding is detected

-When this component begins to wear out or fails, it will display a few common indicators or warning signs.
 Noted below are some signs you can watch for that may signal that your EBCM has stopped working prematurely and will need to be replaced:

-The ABS light illuminates on the dashboard.
-Typically the first indicator that the EBCM is damaged, is that the ABS system light will illuminate on the dashboard.
+The ABS Light Illuminates on the dashboard: Typically the first indicator that the EBCM is damaged, is that the ABS system light will illuminate on the dashboard.
 The ABS light is triggered when an error code is activated and stored in the vehicle's ECM.
 If you see this light on the dash, a diagnostic scan will need to be completed by a mechanic to pinpoint the source of the error code.
 Once the part has been replaced, these error codes must be reset in order for the repair to become active.

-The brakes lock up when depressed.
-When the EBCM is compromised, the ability of the ABS system to work is reduced.
+The brakes lock up when depressed: When the EBCM is compromised, the ability of the ABS system to work is reduced.
 One of the physical symptoms is that the tires may lock up during emergency braking.
 If this occurs, it's a good indicator that an electrical sensor or the EBCM is damaged and needs to be replaced as soon as possible.

-The brakes pulsate when applied.
-In some rare instances, the brakes will actually pulsate when the EBCM is damaged.
+The brakes pulsate when applied: In some rare instances, the brakes will actually pulsate when the EBCM is damaged.
 This usually occurs at higher speeds when the brakes are gently applied.

-Part 1 of 3: Determining the symptoms of a damaged electronic brake control module
+Part 1 of 3: Symptoms of a Damaged EBCM

 Unlike replacing the brake pads or rotors, there are no determined service intervals for inspecting or servicing the electronic brake control module.
 In fact, most automotive manufacturers expect this component to last the lifespan of the vehicle.
 In most cases, they would be correct to assume this however it is subject to wear and tear and can be damaged due to multiple factors including: